 Overcoming the Income Issue

-If one is close to being able to carry two mortgages but the issue is other outstanding debt, it may be worthwhile to restructure or retire that debt.
-For instance, if there is a relatively high car payment yet the remaining balance is low, it may be wise to pay off the car even if it means putting down a little less on the new home.
-Removing a $500 car payment can allow one to get another $100,000 in mortgage.
+If you are close to being able to carry two mortgages but the issue is other outstanding debt, it may be worthwhile to restructure or retire that debt.
+For instance, if there is a relatively high car payment yet the remaining balance is low, it may be wise to pay off the car even if it cuts into your down payment for the home.
+Removing a $500 car payment can get you another $100,000 in mortgage.

-If the down payment was going to be on the low side and it was determined that an FHA loan was the best way to go, FHA rules allow a non-occupying relative to be a co-signer so one could use their income to get over the hump.
-For many obvious reasons, this may not be the best way to go but I have seen cases where families are about to expand and there is no way the current home will work so the homeowners have received help from family members.
+Some loans allow a non-occupying relative to be a co-signer so you could use their income to get over the hump.
+For many obvious reasons, this may not be the best way to go but sometimes it can fall into place.
+I have seen cases where families are about to expand, and the current home will no longer work so parents have jumped in to help the young couple.

 Overcoming the Down Payment Issue